 We are concentrating on methanol as an intermediate for the chemical industry, as a fuel and especially as an alternative energy vector to hydrogen.
 We have various ongoing projects in this area, mainly concerning technologies to obtain methanol more efficiently from methane and from non-recyclable waste.
-The first involves Short Contact Time - Catalytic Partial Oxidation (SCT-CPO) technology, which we developed jointly with Sabic.
+The first involves Short Contact Time - Catalytic Partial Oxidation (SCT-CPO) technology.
 Regarding the second, we launched the “Waste to Methanol” pilot project at our Livorno refinery, where we obtain methanol from plasmix and Solid Recovered Fuel (SRF).
 Looking ahead, we are examining with interest the feasibility of obtaining it directly from the hydrogenation of CO2; although the process is energy intensive, these needs can be met with renewable energy.

 Methanol offers great opportunities for the energy and chemical industries, and demand for it on international markets is constantly growing.
 The simplest alcohol, its most valued property is its ability to transport energy efficiently, making it an excellent energy vector.
 Unlike an energy source found ready-made in nature, a vector is “created”, storing energy in its chemical bonds that enables it to carry this energy easily and release it upon use.
 Methanol is highly versatile due to certain specific properties: it is liquid at room temperature, soluble in water and biodegradable.
 Methanol can be obtained from methane and is easier to transport than a gas, which requires major infrastructure such as gas pipelines, carrier ships, liquefaction plants, transport and regasification plants.
 Furthermore, methanol can be used directly as a fuel for road or sea vehicles or to generate electricity, with a net reduction in pollutants such as NOx, SOx and particulates.
 Additional benefits derive from its use in well-established production cycles in the chemical industry, such as the manufacture of plastics, clothing and furnishings.